-Forced Extended Auto Warranty Scam
+The Forced Extended Auto Warranty Scam

-Forced Extended Warranty Scam Explained
+What is the Forced Extended Warranty Scam?

-How the Forced Extended Warranty Works
+How the Forced Extended Warranty Scam Works

-If you refuse all back end products – If you refuse to buy back end products from a finance manager.
-Be careful with the unethical F&I Managers out there, they may resort to deceitful tactics using statements like:
+If you refuse all back-end products – If you refuse to buy back-end products from a finance manager.
+Be careful with the unethical F&I Managers out there; they may resort to deceitful tactics using statements like:

 - “I worked very hard on your car deal.
 The only way I could get your deal approved was by adding an extended warranty and GAP insurance to the deal.”
 LIAR, LIAR Pants on Fire!